-We have entered into an underwriting agreement dated January 24, 2018, with Ladenburg Thalmann & Co.
+We have entered into an underwriting agreement dated , 2018, with Ladenburg Thalmann & Co.
 Inc. and Roth Capital Partners, LLC, acting as representatives of the underwriters and joint book-running managers of this offering.
 Subject to the terms and conditions of the underwriting agreement, the underwriters have agreed to purchase the number of our securities set forth opposite its name below.

 Underwriter Number of shares

 Ladenburg Thalmann & Co.
-Inc. 1,774,500
+Inc.

-Roth Capital Partners, LLC 955,500
+Roth Capital Partners, LLC

-Total 2,730,000
+Total

 We have been advised by the underwriters that they proposes to offer the shares directly to the public at the public offering price set forth on the cover page of this prospectus.
 Any shares sold by the underwriters to securities dealers will be sold at the public offering price less a selling concession not in excess of per share.
-The underwriters may not allow, and these selected dealers may not re-allow, a concession to other brokers and dealers.
+The underwriters may allow, and these selected dealers may re-allow, a concession of not more than per share to other brokers and dealers.